Supply chain service levels

 Conclusions

-If your inventory metrics are limited to cover, inventory turns and OTIF, however, then you are missing out on a huge potential to drive improvement.
+If you limit your inventory metrics to cover, inventory turns and OTIF, however, then you are missing out on a huge potential to drive improvement.
 Service level, in its most generic sense, is almost always prioritised over leanness of inventories as the primary measure by which inventory performance is judged.
-But service level can refer to a broad range of actual metrics, each of which has a time and a place.
+But service level can refer to a range of actual metrics, each of which has a time and a place.
 To get full value from service levels, they need to be well understood and applied with care.

 Would you like some help in better understanding your service levels?